ingonyama-zk/icicle/docs/docs/icicle/primitives/ntt.md

 ### `NTTConfig` Struct

-The `NTTConfig` struct configures teh NTT operation.
+The `NTTConfig` struct configures the NTT operation.
 It allows customization of parameters like the batch size, column batch computation, order of inputs and outputs etc.

 ```cpp
   template <typename S>